Section 309 of the Indian Penal Code

+The Indian Penal Code was replaced by Bharatiya Nyaya Sanhita (BNS), which came into effect on July 1, 2024.
+The Bharatiya Nyaya Sanhita does not include an equivalent clause to Section 309 that criminalized attempted suicide in India, hereby attempted suicide was officially decriminalised in India through the introduction of BNS.

 Path to repeal

 In the 1996 Gian Kaur vs State of Punjab, the appellant failed to convince the five judge bench that section 309 violated article 21 of the Constitution of India.
 A bill to strike the section was subsequently introduced in parliament, but failed to pass.

 On 7 March 2011, the Supreme Court recommended that Parliament consider deleting section 309 from the statute.

 On 10 December 2014, in response to a question by Vivek Gupta in the Rajya Sabha on decriminalisation of suicide, the Minister of State for Home Affairs, Haribhai Chaudhary replied that "it has been decided to delete Section 309 of IPC from the Statute book."

 On 24 February 2015, the Minister of State in the Ministry of Home Affairs, Haribhai Parathibhai Chaudhary, said that a proposal to delete Section 309 from the Indian Penal Code had been sent to the Legislative Department of the Ministry of Law and Justice for drawing up a draft Amendment Bill.